GRdevelops/openAI-Workout-Generator/README.md

 # OpenAI Workout Generator

-This is a dynamic and user-friendly fitness application built with React.
+This fitness application, featured in my portfolio, is a dynamic and user-friendly tool built using React.
 This app leverages OpenAI LLM and its API to retrieve information such as workout exercises and their ideal combinations based on user goals, equipment and preferences.

 User info is collected through a form where the state is updated with each input.